What it does

 UX highlights

-- Deep Customization: The settings menu (01:04) offers extensive control over what is displayed on the sky map, from great circles to mythology labels, catering to various user preferences.
+- Deep Customization: The settings menu offers granular control over what is displayed, from mythology art to great circles like the ecliptic and celestial equator (08:22).

 Monetization & growth